Julaolh/udaner/README.md

     java -jar target/udaner-1.0-jar-with-dependencies.jar -source-train data/genetag_train -target-train data/fly_train -test data/fly_test

-The input file should be the format that each line is a token and its label (seperated by TAB), and sentences are seperated by a blank line (./data directory contains some examples):
+The input file should be in the format that each line is a token and its label (seperated by TAB), and sentences are seperated by a blank line (./data directory contains some examples):

     Cervicovaginal	O
     foetal	B-GENE